 1. So how do they work?

 Hair is added to your natural lengths by the hairdresser - usually an extension technician who specialises in fitting extensions.
-The extra hair will either lengthen your locks or thicken it or both, depending on what you've specified in your consultation beforehand.
+The extra hair will either lengthen your locks, thicken it or both, depending on what you've specified in your consultation beforehand.
 Undoubtedly, the hardest part of the entire process is finding hair that suits your texture and is just the right colour.
 More often than not, the adhesive used to attach the extra hair will contain keratin - a protein naturally present in the hair that gives it strength which in turn minimises the damage caused to the scalp.

 2. What should I watch out for when choosing my extensions?

 - The more you pay, the better quality the extensions so it's worth spending a bit more if you want them to last

 - Pick a colour that matches your natural skin tone